w3c/webextensions/proposals/sidepanel_events.md

 ## Implementation Notes

 ### Open for discussions:
 - Should we also have trigger reasons for the onClosed and onOpened events?
+An sample schema for the reasons is given below.
    ```typescript
    namespace sidePanel {
      // Reason for the side panel open trigger.